Michael Bradley (soccer): International career

 On July 7, 2019, Bradley played the full 90 minutes as the U.S. lost the final of the 2019 Gold Cup by a single goal to Mexico.
 The match made him the third American to reach 150 international caps, after Cobi Jones and Landon Donovan.
-Bradley made his final appearance for the national team on October 15, 2019, in a 2–0 loss to Canada in Nations League.
+Bradley made his 151st and final appearance for the national team on October 15, 2019, in a 2–0 Nations League loss to Canada.

 Style of play

 A hard-working, intelligent, and physically imposing right-footed player, Bradley was capable of playing in several midfield roles, and was used in the center, in a holding role, in a box-to-box role, in the hole, or even in a more withdrawn creative role as a deep-lying playmaker.
 He was also utilized as a central defender on occasion.
 Bradley's tenacity, ball-winning abilities, energy, tactical intelligence, and positional sense enabled him to recover the ball and quickly transition from defense to attack by making forward runs, while his vision and range of passing allowed him to dictate the tempo of his team's play in midfield or create goalscoring opportunities after retrieving possession.
 In addition to his stamina and playing ability, he was also known for his communication and leadership skills.